Exact penalty functions in optimization with unbounded constraint sets: Introduction

 We confine our study to the finite-dimensional case for two reasons.
 First of all, to lighten the exposition, we would like to concentrate on the basic ideas without technical and notational complications.
-Furthermore, the results obtained in Section~\ref{Section5} are peculiar to finite-dimensions.
+Furthermore, the results obtained in Sections~\ref{Section5} and \ref{Section6} are peculiar to finite-dimensions.